ananya-sangani/sample/API_LOG_UI_DOCUMENTATION.md

 # Observability Dashboard

 **Technology Stack:** Python, FastAPI, Kubernetes, SQLite, Alertz API
-**Purpose:** Automated observability gap analysis and log management for microservices
+**Purpose:** Automated observability gap analysis for microservices

 ## Overview

 The Observability Dashboard automates the analysis of Kubernetes pod logs to identify monitoring gaps in microservice environments.
-It provides programmatic access to Kubernetes clusters for mapping codebase components to emitted metrics, enabling systematic identification of observability coverage issues.
+It provides programmatic access to Kubernetes clusters for mapping API endpoints to emitted metrics, enabling systematic identification of observability coverage issues.
+The system integrates with Alertz API to analyze alert coverage on metrics and identify APIs without corresponding metrics or alert configurations.

 ## Core Functionality